jiwonz/rbx-koact/README.md

 # Koact
-Facebook's React.js-like UI Development Framework for Roblox and Kolloid Framework on Roblox
+Facebook's React.js-like UI Development Framework for Roblox(Luau) and Kolloid Framework on Roblox

 # About
 "Koact" stands for KO(lloid)(re)ACT